vercel/examples/edge-functions/feature-flag-optimizely/README.md

 ### Bucketing

-For more information on how Optimizely Full Stack SDKs bucket visitors, see [here](https://docs.developers.optimizely.com/full-stack/v4.0/docs/how-bucketing-works).
+For more information on how Optimizely Full Stack SDKs assign users to feature flags and experiments, see [the documentation on how bucketing works](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/how-bucketing-works).

 ## Auto update with Optimizely Webhooks

-This example fetches the latest datafile from the optimizely CDN during every build.
-[Deploy Hooks](https://vercel.com/docs/concepts/git/deploy-hooks) from Vercel can be used with [Optimizely Webhooks](https://docs.developers.optimizely.com/full-stack/docs/configure-webhooks#section-2-create-a-webhook-in-optimizely) to keep the application up to date with the latest changes in the optimizely project.
+This example fetches the latest datafile from the Optimizely CDN during every build.
+[Deploy Hooks](https://vercel.com/docs/concepts/git/deploy-hooks) from Vercel can be used with [Optimizely Webhooks](https://docs.developers.optimizely.com/full-stack/docs/configure-webhooks#section-2-create-a-webhook-in-optimizely) to keep the application up to date with the latest changes in the Optimizely project.

 ### Create a Deploy Hook in Vercel

-1. Navigate to **Settings** tab in your vercel deployment.
+1. Navigate to **Settings** tab in your Vercel deployment.
 2. Look for the **Deploy Hooks** section and create a **Hook**.
-3. This will generate a url that can be used to trigger a rebuild of the deployment.
+3. This will generate a URL that can be used to trigger a rebuild of the deployment.

 ### Create a Webhook in Optimizely

-1. Follow the instructions [here](https://docs.developers.optimizely.com/full-stack/docs/configure-webhooks#section-2-create-a-webhook-in-optimizely) to create a Webhook in your optimizely project.
+1. Follow the instructions [here](https://docs.developers.optimizely.com/full-stack/docs/configure-webhooks#section-2-create-a-webhook-in-optimizely) to create a Webhook in your Optimizely project.
-2. Use the `Deploy Hook` Url Generated from the previous section to create the Optimizely Webhook.
+2. Use the `Deploy Hook` URL Generated from the previous section to create the Optimizely Webhook.

 ### How it works

-When a user will make any change to the Optimizely Project using the UI, the Webhook will hit vercel's `Deploy Hook` Url.
+When a user will make any change to the Optimizely Project using the UI, the Webhook will hit Vercel's `Deploy Hook` URL.
 This will trigger a new build on Vercel.
 Every new build fetches the latest version of the Optimizely datafile and uses it in the application.

 ## Set up Optimizely